 We use compensation as a tool to attract and retain the leaders on whom ALLETE's success depends.
-Our compensation program provides competitively benchmarked base compensation (fixed), as well as incentive compensation for accomplishing goals that will create long-term shareholder value (variable).
+Our compensation program provides competitively benchmarked base compensation (i.e., fixed compensation) as well as incentive compensation for accomplishing goals that will create long-term shareholder value (i.e., variable compensation).
 Our compensation philosophy is based on these fundamental principles:

-- We link compensation to performance. - We balance compensation elements. - Our compensation is competitive and consistent with ALLETE's core values. - The ECC and the Board exercise independent judgment. - We require executive stock ownership to align executives' interests with shareholders' interests. - We consider tax and accounting rules.
+- We link compensation to performance. - · We balance compensation elements. - Our compensation is competitive and consistent with ALLETE's core values. - The ECC and the Board exercise independent judgment. - We require executive stock ownership to align executives' interests with shareholders' interests. - · We consider tax and accounting rules.